-Jim Hamilton is a dynamic operational leader and entrepreneur with an extensive career in "C-level" executive management, international retail, global sourcing, e-commerce, marketing and advertising, public and investor relations, finance, operations, logistics, technology innovation and portfolio management.
+Jim Hamilton is a dynamic operational leader and entrepreneur with an extensive career in "C-level" executive management, international retail, global sourcing, e-commerce, marketing, advertising, public and investor relations, finance, operations, logistics, and technology innovation, and portfolio management.

-While Vice President of Merchandising and Marketing at the award-winning computer superstore chain Computer City, a division of the Tandy Corporation (RadioShack), revenues increased from $300 Million to over $2.5 Billion and the store count increased from 37 to over 130 locations in five countries.
+While Vice President of Merchandising and Marketing at the award-winning computer superstore chain Computer City, a division of the Tandy Corporation (RadioShack), revenues increased from $300 Million to over $2.5 Billion, and the store count increased from 37 to over 130 locations in five countries.
 Computer City received many industry and trade awards and was recognized as the "Second Fastest Retailer to hit $1 Billion in Sales.

 In addition, Hamilton has held key senior executive merchandising and marketing positions with Circuit City and Montgomery Ward.

-Hamilton has been recognized in the "International Who's Who in Business Professionals" and serves as Area President of the Boy Scouts of America and Immediate PastPresident of Longhorn Council.
+Hamilton has been recognized in the "International Who's Who in Business Professionals" and serves as Southern Region Vice President of Membership and Immediate Past Area President of the Boy Scouts of America and Immediate PastPresident of Longhorn Council.
 Hamilton has served on the Board of Industry Leaders of the Consumer Electronics Association (CES Show) and the Grapevine Colleyville School Board.
-Hamilton is an Eagle Scout,Vigil Honor Member of the Order of the Arrow and is a recipient of the Silver Buffalo, James E. West Fellowship and the NESA Outstanding Eagle Scout Award.
+Hamilton is an Eagle Scout,Vigil Honor Member of the Order of the Arrow, and is a recipient of the Silver Beaver, Silver Antelope,James E. West Fellowship , and the NESA Outstanding Eagle Scout Award.